Skip to Content

 Simmer for about 20 minutes or until liquid releases the aromas and becomes a little syrupy.

-4 Cups water, 8 Ounces brown sugar, 2 Teaspoons molasses, 2 6” cinnamon sticks, 1 orange, 6 cloves, 1 star anise, 1/2 Teaspoon kosher salt, 1/4 Cup pepitas
+4 cups water, 8 ounces brown sugar, 2 teaspoons molasses, 2 6” cinnamon sticks, 1 orange, 6 cloves, 1 star anise, 1/2 teaspoon kosher salt, 1/4 cup pepitas

-• While the syrup is cookin, slice the pumpkin into wedges or a shape that will fit into the pot you are using.
+• While the syrup is cooking, slice the pumpkin into wedges or a shape that will fit into the pot you are using.
 I sliced mine into slices about 1 1/2” thick and about 5” long for a large dutch oven.

-Once sliced use a sharp knife to carefully poke some holes into the rinds so the syrup can penetrate to the squash flesh.
+Once sliced, use a sharp knife to carefully poke some holes into the rinds so the syrup can penetrate to the squash flesh.

-3 Pounds Winter squash
+3 pounds Winter squash

 • Add the pumpkin slices to the pot of syrup, rind side down.
 It’s OK if they are not completely covered, as they will release some of their own juice.